olaczech/demo-eng/README.md

 # demo-eng
-respository for demo on academic purposes (presentation about CI/CD tools)
+respository for academic purposes (presentation about CI/CD tools)